psych0der/pyshare/README.md

 > for Clients
 * '--path' : path of folder to be used with pyshare

+to start server ,enter :

+	python server.py --path<folder_path> --port<port on which to run>  (may require admi password)

+to start client , enter :

+	python client.py --path<folder_path>

 Further pyshare client instances include help option that prints list of available commands